 vi) Market benchmark

-i) Company performance
+i) Business performance

 ii) Individual performance

 18. Analysis of remuneration

-A table containing information in accordance with the provisions of Sections 134(3)(q) and 197(12) read with Rule 5 (1) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 is given at page number 21.
+The information required pursuant to Sections 134(3)(q) and 197(12) ofthe Companies Act 2013 read with Rule 5 of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 is given at page number 18.

 19. Management Discussion and Analysis

-18. Corporate Governance
+20. Corporate Governance Report

 The Independent Directors have given declarations under Section 149(6)of the Companies Act 2013.

-The Corporate Governance Report is given at page number 24.
-Details about the number ofmeetings of the Board held during 2015-16 are given at page number 27.The composition ofthe Audit Committee is given at page number 28.
+The Corporate Governance Report is given at page number 20.
+Detailsabout the number of meetings of the Board held during 2021-22 are given at page number 25.The composition of the Audit Committee is given at page number 28.

 The Board on the recommendation of the Audit Committee had approved avigil mechanism (Whistleblowing Policy).
-The policy provides an independent mechanism forreporting and resolving complaints pertaining to unethical behavior actual or suspected fraud andviolation of the Code of Conduct of the Company and is displayed on the website (of theCompany) at http://www.amal.co.in/pdf/whistle_blowing_policy.pdf
+The policy provides an independent mechanism forreporting and resolving complaints pertaining to unethical behaviour actual or suspectedfraud and violation of the code of conduct of the Company and is displayed on the websiteof the Company at www.amal.co.in/investors/policies/

-No personnel has been denied access to the Audit Committee
+No personnel has been denied access to the Audit Committee.